Lifestyle

-Scandinavia’s royal families bask in mass approval, as royal historian ROGER LUNDGREN confirms.
-Polls from Norway, Sweden and Denmark all place public support for their royal families, though they’ve had their fair share of scandals…
+Scandinavia’s royal families often bask in mass approval, as royal historian ROGER LUNDGREN confirms.
+Polls from Norway, Sweden and Denmark all place public support in their royal families, though they’ve had their fair share of scandals…

 Norway